MegDeri/chat_26/README.md

 - Webpack

 ## Init project:
-- clone repository  and connect to your local repo;
+- clone repository  and connect to your local repo,
+- use command `node index.js` to start server,
-- use command `npm start` to start App
+- in another command prompt use `npm start` to start App, works on port: localhost:8080,
-- use different browsers to type and send messages on chat
+- use different browsers to type and send messages on chat.